 What happens when law and ideology come in conflict in a case?
 Research has revealed at the agenda stage, there are two types of decisions Supreme Court justices make.
 The first occurs when law supports their policy preferences and encourages them to vote sincerely.
 The second is the focus of this essay.
 It arises when justices? ideological preferences and law are at odds.
 Using novel data, I develop a measure of litigant legal argument quality to evaluate this relationship at the merits stage.
 I argue that this relationship is conditional on certain justice and case-level factors.
 To test this I classify whether justices? votes on the merits are policy consistent or inconsistent and examine deviations from policy in the votes justices cast.
 I find that all justices are constrained by law, but moderate justices are constrained most often, whereas justices at the ideological poles still vote their preferences a majority of the time.

 Lane, Elizabeth A. and Jessica A. Schoenherr.
-“Where are the Women?
-Briefs, Oral Argument, and Gender Roles at the Supreme Court.”
+“Hidden Successes: Briefs, Oral Arguments, and Gender Roles at the U.S. Supreme Court.”

 Lane, Elizabeth A. and Jessica A. Schoenherr.
 “A Winning Strategy: How Attorneys Use Vanity Citations to Sway Justices.”